zak-fisher/core/README.md

 > Each time you make a change in the core, you need to rebuild it and update the dependency in the consuming repo, then restart the server.

-1. Chang: Added a new helper method!
+1. Change: Added a new helper method!

 2. Build that sucker :P
 ```bash